 There are two separate license suspensions or revocations for a OUI in Connecticut: One when you’re arrested and a different one if you’re convicted.

 The first is an administrative suspension.
 After your arrest, the Connecticut DMV will impose a suspension of 45 days, along with a six-month IID requirement.
 It will generally begin within 30 days of the arrest date.

 If you are convicted, your license could be suspended for at least 45 days, with an IID requirement in Connecticut of at least 6 months.
 This is separate from the administrative penalty, although the two may overlap.
 They do not run consecutively.

 You may be eligible to continue to drive if you:

 - Install an Ignition Interlock Device (car breathalyzer) on any vehicles you drive.

 - Obtain an SR-22 certificate in Connecticut verifying that you are carrying the amount of auto insurance required by law.

-With no other factors – such as injury, property damage, excessive Blood Alcohol Content (BAC), under the age of 21, and so on – conviction will involve:
+With no other factors – such as injury, property damage, Blood Alcohol Content (BAC) above the legal limit, under the age of 21, and so on – conviction will involve: